MMZK1526/Haskell-Graphs/README.md

 * `topologicalSort :: Graph a => a -> Maybe [Int]`
   * Topological sorting of a directed acyclic graph (DAG);
-  * If the graph contains a cycle, will return Nothing;
+  * If the graph contains a cycle, will return Nothing.
-  * The polymorphic type `a` represents the graph.
   * **Argument 1:**
     * The graph.
   * **Result:**